r0s3mbr1ck/Marano_Secure_Access_MSA/README.md

    ├── Flask Web Panel

 > [!tip]
-> If you don’t have a public static IP, use DDNS.
+> - If you don’t have a public static IP, use DDNS.
 >
-> If ports 80/443 are blocked: use a high port (e.g. 8443) and remember of redirect ports
+> - If ports 80/443 are blocked: use a high port (e.g. 8443) and remember of redirect ports
 >
-> generate app password from mail account and one token of telegram bot.
+> - Generate app password from mail account and one token of telegram bot to configure .env
 >
-> Always validate: curl ifconfig.me
+> - Always validate: curl ifconfig.me
 >
-> If behind CGNAT: VPN access from outside will not work without workaround (e.g. VPS relay)
+> - If behind CGNAT: VPN access from outside will not work without workaround (e.g. VPS relay)

 ---